UW-CTRL/AA548-spr2024/bite-size-notes/week-1-c-linearization.md

 # Linearization

 **Scope: Linearization in Multivariable Control System**
 - Many control models in real world are mostly made up of multiple states and a inputs.
-Using one of familiar examples, pendulum, which is often covered in our course, we will study how linearization can be applied in multivariable control system. hello
+Using simple examples, pendulum, which is often covered in classes, we will study how linearization can be applied in multivariable control system.

 **Objectives**
 - To review the definition and the mathematical foundation of linearization.
-- To remind how to apply linearization using the inverted pendulum example.
+- To remind how to apply linearization using the pendulum example.
 - To look over code snippets(JAX, auto_diff) for linearizing the control system.

 ## Introduction